10 No Fail Activities for People with Dementia

 This is fun for everyone, but especially for someone who used to enjoy sewing or fabric crafts.

 Get a box and put dozens of pieces of assorted fabrics inside.
-Try to get different colors and a variety of textures like lace, felt, silk, velvet, wool, cotton, etc.
+Try to get different colors and textures, such as lace, felt, silk, velvet, wool, and cotton.

 Your older adult can enjoy touching, folding, and sorting the fabrics.